angular/angular/aio/content/guide/reactive-forms.md

     <td>

-      [`AbstractControl`](api/forms/AbstractControl "API Reference: FormControl") is the abstract base class for the three concrete form control classes;
-`FormControl`, `FormGroup`, and `FormArray`.
+      The abstract base class for the three concrete form control classes; `FormControl`, `FormGroup`, and `FormArray`.
 It provides their common behaviors and properties.

     </td>